ninglixu/mesh_trimming/README.md

 ## Introduction
 We are releasing our mesh editing tool as open-source software to facilitate efficient mesh trimming.
 Unlike existing tools like CloudCompare and Open3D, which simply remove triangles outside or inside AOi, leading a rough boundary, our tool takes a more precise approach.
 It carefully splits triangles that intersect with the AOI into smaller sub-triangles, ensuring a smooth clipping boundary.

-* Support cropping and keep the inside part or outside part mesh.
+* Support keeping the inside part or outside part mesh.
 * Support multiple cropping at the same time.
 * Time complexity: O(N+k), where N is the number of triangles within the mesh and k is the number of triangles intersecting with the AOI.
 * AOI format: rectangle.